RuthAndRoth/Ruth2/README.md

 assets to minimize duplication when uploading multiple releases for unchanged files.

+## Clothing Creator Guide

+Ruth2 v4 needs both the Blender mesh and a suitable avatar armature to allow for rigging and skinning in order to produce fitted mesh clothing.
+For assistance, see https://github.com/RuthAndRoth/Ruth2/wiki/Clothing-Creator-Guide

 ## Licenses

 Ruth2 is AGPL licensed, other contents of this repository are also